From droop to optimality: The potential of volt/var control for power distribution grid enhancement: Reviewed Methods

 \section{Reviewed Methods}

-This work aims at comparing three different controllers which are suited for this purpose and are therefore benchmarked with the proposed simulation framework.
+We compare the performance of three different Volt/VAr controllers within the proposed simulation framework.
+They are meant to represent the spectrum from the industrial state-of-the-art to more sophisticated methods, including the proposed \ac{OFO} controller.
 Particular attention is given to the importance of communication for achieving optimal control and constraint satisfaction.
-The current state-of-the-art, local droop control with standard parameter tuning, serves as the lower baseline, whereas an \ac{ORPF} defines the theoretical limit of what can be achieved using reactive power resources for voltage control.
+The current established solution, local droop control with standard parameter tuning, effectively serves as the lower baseline, whereas an \ac{ORPF} defines the theoretical limit of what can be achieved using only reactive power resources for voltage control.
 Relative to these two benchmarks, the performance of two recently proposed methods is evaluated.
-On the one hand, a controller implemented according to~\cite{karagiannopoulos2019data} that utilizes a data-driven procedure to learn optimal local droop curves, using the outputs of the \ac{ORPF} as training data.
-On the other hand, \ac{OFO} which relies on full communication but is essentially model-free and utilizes only voltage magnitude measurements to steer the reactive power setpoints to the solution of the \ac{ORPF} problem.
+In particular, we compare a \ac{ML}-tuned droop controller according to~\cite{karagiannopoulos2019data} and \ac{OFO} which relies on full communication but is essentially model-free and utilizes only voltage magnitude measurements to steer the reactive power setpoints to the solution of the \ac{ORPF} problem.